tralph3/Cue-Maker/README.md

 Original .cue file fetcher for game roms and .m3u creator.

 positional arguments:
-  directory        The directory for the roms
+  directory        the directory for the roms

 optional arguments:
   -h, --help       show this help message and exit